Oomoto: Use of Esperanto

-The artificial language Esperanto plays a major role in the Oomoto religion.
+The constructed language Esperanto plays a major role in the Oomoto religion.
 Starting from the early 1920s, the religion has published a large amount of literature in Esperanto.
 Onisaburo Deguchi reportedly introduced Esperanto back when he had interfaith dialogues with the Baháʼí Faith in 1921.
 Many Oomoto facilities in Kameoka, Kyoto have multilingual signs in Japanese and Esperanto.
 Today, Oomoto continues to publish numerous books, periodicals, pamphlets, and websites in Esperanto; some materials (translation of Japanese texts, etc.) are actually more extensive in Esperanto than in English.

 The creator of Esperanto, L. L. Zamenhof, is revered in Oomoto as a kami.
 The Oomoto affirmation of Zamenhof's enshrinement as a kami is stated, in Esperanto, as follows: